tank-trax/vital/README.md

 The changes that are integrated into this build include crucial fixes that were implemented by

- - falkTX (removing of all the Log In, Authorization,Downloading of Content and Text-to-Wavform features both in the GUI and in the back end)
+ - falkTX (removing of all the Log In, Authorization, Downloading of Content and Text-to-Wavform features)
  - taylordotfish (LV2 fixes to enable the GUI to display)